Technical degradation of Vietnam's metallurgy and casting

 Posted by Vico Casting Export Company Limited at 30/12/2019

-Only about 200 of about 500 enterprises operating in casting and metallurgy have enough capacity to meet the foreign requirements of production.
-This shows that Vietnam's supporting industry is still weak and needs many support policies to stand firm.
+Only about 200 of the approximately 500 enterprises engaged in casting and metallurgy have sufficient capacity to meet foreign production requirements.
+This demonstrates that Vietnam's supporting industry is still fragile and requires a slew of policies to help it stand firm.

-Mr. Pham Chi Cuong, Chairman of the Vietnam Association of Metallurgical Foundry and Metallurgy emphasized at the International Conference of Metallurgical Foundry held by the Institute of Materials Science and Technology and Carbon Company on October 7th .
+Mr. Pham Chi Cuong, Chairman of the Vietnam Association of Metallurgical Foundry and Metallurgy, stated this on October 7th at the International Conference of Metallurgical Foundry hosted by the Institute of Materials Science and Technology and Carbon Company.

-Only nearly 40% of businesses meet the requirements
+Only nearly 40% of companies meet the requirements

-According to experts, Vietnam's casting and metallurgy industry is lagging behind in both technique, technology and production scale compared to other countries in the region and the world.
-Currently, enterprises in the industry mainly only invest in production to supply the needs of the small market.
-This makes the supporting industry stagnates, causing Vietnam to face an increasing trade deficit.
+According to experts, Vietnam's casting and metallurgy industry lags behind other countries in the region and the world in terms of technique, technology, and production scale.
+Currently, industry enterprises primarily invest in production to meet the needs of a small market.
+As a result, the supporting industry stagnates, causing Vietnam's trade deficit to grow.

-Mr. Pham Chi Cuong, Chairman of the Vietnam Association of Casting and Metallurgy, said that only about 200 of 500 enterprises operating in the field of foundry and metallurgy have the capacity to meet the requirements of foreign manufacturers.
+According to Mr. Pham Chi Cuong, Chairman of the Vietnam Association of Casting and Metallurgy, only about 200 of the 500 enterprises involved in foundry and metallurgy have the capacity to meet the demands of foreign manufacturers.

-Assessing the limitations and challenges of Vietnam's foundry and metallurgy industry, Mr. Luu Trung Manh, CEO of Carbon said, with such degradation, in the context of strong integration and globalization, the foundry, metallurgy industry in particular and the supporting industry in general are facing many opportunities for development, but the challenge is still more.
+Mr. Luu Trung Manh, CEO of Carbon, assessed the limitations and challenges of Vietnam's foundry and metallurgy industry, saying that with such degradation, in the context of strong integration and globalization, the foundry, metallurgy industry in particular, and the supporting industry in general, are facing many opportunities for development, but the challenge is still greater.

-At the seminar, some experts said that, although over the years, our country has issued many mechanisms and policies to develop the supporting industry as well as the foundry-metallurgical industry, but in reality, the policies has not yet "affected" business.
+Some experts stated at the seminar that, while our country has issued many mechanisms and policies to develop the supporting industry as well as the foundry-metallurgical industry over the years, the policies have not yet "affected" business.

-Therefore, in order to develop the casting and metallurgy industry, Vietnam needs to come up with a long-term and sustainable overall strategy.
-"We should focus on areas where Vietnam still has room for development," Mr. Cuong emphasized.
+As a result, in order to develop the casting and metallurgy industries, Vietnam must devise a long-term, sustainable overall strategy.
+"We should concentrate on areas where Vietnam still has room to grow," Mr. Cuong emphasized.

-Besides, according to Mr. Manh, the Government and ministries should have preferential mechanisms and policies to encourage investment, stronger incentives in terms of capital, premises, and policies on training high quality human resources, to support the development of the Foundry-metallurgy industry. /.
+Furthermore, Mr. Manh believes that the government and ministries should have preferential mechanisms and policies to encourage investment, stronger incentives in terms of capital and premises, and policies on training high-quality human resources to help the Foundry-metallurgy industry develop. /.